Alison Brake - PG Dip. Couns, MBACP (Reg.)

 Are you suffering from low mood and depression that you can't shake off?
 Or perhaps you have recently suffered a bereavement or relationship breakdown that you are struggling to come to terms with.
 Your relationship with your partner or your family may be worrying you.
 You may be suffering from stress at work or anxiety and panic attacks that are making it difficult to get on with your life.
 Or perhaps you are feeling stuck in a rut and want to understand why and what to do about it.

-If this sounds familiar then as an experienced counsellor, I can help you.
+If this sounds familiar then as an experienced counsellor and psychotherapist, I can help you.
 Counselling offers a safe, supportive, non-judgemental environment in which you can to explore your feelings, understand more about their origins and connect them to both your past and present situation.

 Do get in touch so that we can talk about what is troubling you and how I can help you.